 3.3.
 Performance data is provided for the below indicators in the attached Index; however, the target and RAG rating for these indicators are under review to ensure they provide an accurate reflection of service performance across the year, as the data is cumulative.
+This will be reviewed in the new year alongside target setting for the next financial year.
 A brief service commentary is provided for information.